 Franklin Graham was born into a heritage rich in Christian ministry.
 His father Billy Graham preached the Gospel to more people in live audiences than anyone else in history—nearly 215 million people in more than 185 countries.
 His maternal grandfather, Dr. L. Nelson Bell, was a medical missionary in China for more than 20 years and a leader in the Presbyterian Church.

-At age 22, after a period of rebellion and traveling the world, Franklin committed his life to Jesus Christ while alone in a hotel room in Jerusalem.
-Soon after that, Dr. Bob Pierce, founder of Samaritan’s Purse, invited Franklin to join him on a six-week mission trip to Asia.
+At age 22, after a period of rebellion and traveling the world, Franklin Graham committed his life to Jesus Christ while alone in a hotel room in Jerusalem.
+Soon after that, Dr. Bob Pierce, founder of Samaritan’s Purse, invited Graham to join him on a six-week mission trip to Asia.
 During this time, Graham felt called by God to work with hurting people in areas of the world affected by disaster, disease, poverty, famine, and war.
 Graham was elected to the Board of Samaritan’s Purse in 1978.
 One year later, after the death of Dr. Pierce, he was elected president.

 Franklin Graham was elected to the Board of Billy Graham Evangelistic Association (BGEA) in 1979 and conducted his first evangelistic event in 1989.
 Since then, Graham has proclaimed the Gospel in the far corners of the globe, sharing the hope of Christ through more than 280 evangelistic outreaches in over 50 countries and territories and in all 50 states.
 He succeeded his father as BGEA president in 2001.